Short House Chesil Beach

 - Dimmable lighting

-- Bold canvases, piles of books & DVDs
+- Bold canvases, lots of board games & books

 - Two double bedrooms with ocean views